Spain to mourn train crash victims; driver freed pending trial

-SANTIAGO DE COMPOSTELA, Spain (Reuters) - Spain was to hold a memorial service on Monday for the 79 people who died in the country’s worst rail disaster in decades, hours after the driver of the train was freed pending trial on charges of reckless homicide.
+SANTIAGO DE COMPOSTELA, Spain, July 29 (Reuters) - Spain was to hold a memorial service on Monday for the 79 people who died in the country’s worst rail disaster in decades, hours after the driver of the train was freed pending trial on charges of reckless homicide.

-The ceremony takes place at 1900 (1 p.m.ET) in the cathedral of Santiago de Compostela, a world-famous pilgrimage city in northwestern Spain where the high-speed train derailed.
+The ceremony takes place at 1900 (1700 GMT) in the cathedral of Santiago de Compostela, a world-famous pilgrimage city in northwestern Spain where the high-speed train derailed.

 Prime Minister Mariano Rajoy, several ministers and the King’s children Prince Felipe and Infanta Elena will attend.